Melitón Manzanas: Early life and background

+In the 1940s, the Spanish republican agent Juan García Herrero (a.k.a T-12) informed that Manzanas worked with Segunda Bis (Spanish military intelligence).

+He repressed smugglers, including members of the Comet Line Resistance network.

+The Basque Service of Information also informed the American Office of Strategic Services that Manzanas had helped the German occupiers of France, under the Belgian collaborator Georges-Henri Delfanne ("Masuy").

+The detail about his activities is limited.

 Death and aftermath

 On 2 August 1968, he was murdered in the first planned killing committed by ETA in response to the killing of Txabi Etxebarrieta.
 His killers waited for him at his residence and shot him seven times.

+The perpetrators were judged at the 1970 Burgos trials.

+The lawyer Gisèle Halimi published the bookLe Procès de Burgos (1971), prefaced by Jean-Paul Sartre.

+The book, with input from ETA member José Antonio Etxebarrieta, asserted that Manzanas had helped the Gestapo hunting Spanish republicans in southern France.

 Thirty years after his death, Manzanas was awarded the Medal of Civil Merit dedicated to the victims of terrorism by José María Aznar.
 Manzanas' service under Franco's regime, the fact that he was known for having used police torture, and the fact that he was not the first torturer rewarded by the Spanish Government raised some controversy about this award.